Natural Remedies for Lyme Disease

 - Uncaria tomentosa (Cat’s claw)

-Herbal medicines produce significant side effects and patients should not attempt to self-treat with these herbal medicines due to their potential side effects and lack of clinical trials.
+Herbal medicines produce significant side effects, and patients should not attempt to self-treat with these herbal medicines because of their potential side effects and lack of clinical trials.

-Two common herbs, Cat’s Claw and Bandero (an extract produced from the bark of the Otoba parvifolia) are usually administered together, because they have been clinically proven to act against bacteria Borrelia species.
-The combination of the two herbs is effective against the shape-shifting behavior of the bacteria Borrelia species.
+Two common herbs, Cat’s claw and Bandero (an extract produced from the bark of Otoba parvifolia), are usually administered together because they have been clinically proven to act against Borrelia species.
+The combination of the two herbs is effective against the shape-shifting behavior of the Borrelia species.

-Exposure to 100 % oxygen at a high pressure is involved in Hyperbaric oxygen therapy.
-It’s often done in a room called as hyperbaric oxygen chamber to promote healing.
+Exposure to 100% oxygen at high pressure is involved in hyperbaric oxygen therapy.
+It’s often performed in a room called a hyperbaric oxygen chamber to promote healing.

 A case study in 2014 reported that hyperbaric oxygen therapy was used to treat Lyme disease in a person who hadn’t responded to antibiotics.
-However, more large-scale studies and research about hyperbaric oxygen therapy is needed to understand whether hyperbaric oxygen therapy is an effective treatment for Lyme disease.
+However, more large-scale studies on hyperbaric oxygen therapy are needed to understand whether it is an effective treatment for Lyme disease.

 Stevia

-Some research findings shows that a natural sugar-free sweetener called Stevia, can kill bacteria Borrelia burgdorferi, that causes Lyme Disease.
-The study was done on isolated bacteria and it is not entirely certain if stevia would kill the bacteria in the body.
+Some research findings show that a natural sugar-free sweetener called Stevia can kill B. burgdorferi.
+The study was conducted on isolated bacteria, and it is not entirely certain if stevia could kill the bacteria in the body.

-However, bacteria Borrelia burgdorferi produces a protein matrix called biofilm creating treatment resistance, hence stevia is recommended because it is considered as a biofilm disruptor.
+However, B. burgdorferi produces a protein matrix called biofilm, creating treatment resistance; hence, stevia is recommended because it is considered a biofilm disruptor.

 Supplement